She Loves Biscotti

 Can I make this a vegetarian meal?

-Simply eliminate the sausage and replace it with any legume such as chickpeas, beans or lentils to transform this Italian pasta dish into high fiber, healthy and complete vegetarian meal.
+Yes, eliminate the sausage and replace it with any legume such as chickpeas, beans or lentils to transform this Italian pasta dish into a high-fiber, healthy and complete vegetarian meal.
+Stir-fried tofu is another great alternative.

 Broccoli Rabe substitute

-If you are having a hard time finding this vegetable, replace it with mustard or collard greens.
+If you have difficulty finding this vegetable, replace it with mustard or collard greens.
 Kale is another great option.

-Replace it with broccolini, swiss chard, broccoli or spinach if you are not a fan of its signature bitter taste.
+Replace it with broccolini, swiss chard, broccoli or spinach if you dislike its signature bitter taste.

 More Italian pasta recipes